hadleym/indy-sdk/doc/getting-started/getting-started.md

     ```

 4. **Steward** creates the connection request which contains the created `DID` and `Nonce`.
    This nonce is just a big random number generated to track the unique connection request.
-A nonce is a random arbitrary number that can only be used one time.
+This nonce can only be used once.
 When a connection request is accepted, the invitee digitally signs the nonce so that the inviter can match the response with a prior request.
     ```python
     # Steward Agent
     connection_request = {